 Like your kidneys, your liver helps filter your blood, but this organ is also important for other things like metabolizing drugs.
 In order to optimize liver function and health (and, as we’ve seen, potentially lower your risk of kidney failure, too), here are four simple lifestyle tips to keep in mind:

 - Eat lots of fiber, healthy fats, and high quality protein while minimizing your intake of refined sugar and processed carbs.

 - Minimize your exposure to environmental toxins.

-- Minimize your use of alcohol or, better yet, don’t drink at all. (water is the better choice)
+- Lower your consumption of alcohol or, better yet, don’t drink at all. (water is the better choice)

 Sources for this article include: